cy948/starcoder-airscript/README.md

 [AirScript](https://airsheet.wps.cn/docs/guide/summary.html) is a script to allow user manipulate WPS office files with programming interfaces.
 Our survey shows a lot of non-professional user are needed to programming on this script.
 After talking to some user, we found that, the non-professional user are leak of coding experience and they don't know how to guide a generic code LLM to write these codes.

 To bridge the gap, we fine-tune a code model named `starcoder-airscript` to improve its zero-shot ability on AirScript, to help those non-profession user to write AirScript better.

+### Task description

+Our task is a sequence to sequence like given a prompt or a code snapshot to instruct the model complete the code.
+So, the abilities should include:

+- **Instruction following**: Follow the instruction to generation codes.
+- **Fill In Middle(FIM)**: To predict the middle tokens between a prefix and a suffix (very useful for software development add-ons like in VS Code);

 ### Model Architecture